techidaily/site-facebook/source/_posts/analyzing-oculus-quests-user-anonymity-meta-or-fb.md

  So far, we’ve been weighing the cons of a Meta account against the cons of a Facebook account.
 However, since the Meta account option, you don’t need a Facebook account to use a Quest.

- If you want to use a Quest but[deleted your Facebook account](https://www.makeuseof.com/delete-facebook-on-android/) or never had one, you can do that now.
+ If you want to use a Quest but [deleted your Facebook account](https://www.makeuseof.com/delete-facebook-on-android/) or never had one, you can do that now.
 Before, the only option was to create a Facebook account just to use your Quest.

 ## Pick Your Poison